cmhume/eCommerce_Business_Trends/README.md

 * Every Monday we will meet to plan the deliverables and responsibilities for the entire week.
 Everyone will work on their branch or feature branch on Github.

+- **Google Drive:** To add websites with data, brainstorm topics to choose from, and share our files for the project

 #### Debugging Session: